 As the spinal disc becomes less elastic, it can rupture.
 When the disc ruptures, a portion of the spinal disc pushes outside its normal boundary--this is called a herniated disc.
 When a herniated disc bulges out from between the vertebrae, the spinal nerves and spinal cord can become pinched.
 There is normally a little extra space around the spinal cord and spinal nerves, but if enough of the herniated disc is pushed out of place, then these structures may be compressed.

-When the spinal cord or spinal nerves become compressed, they don't work properly.
+When the spinal cord or spinal nerves become compressed, they may not work properly, and send abnormal signals to and from the brain.
 This means that abnormal signals may get passed from the compressed nerves, or signals may not get passed at all.
 Common symptoms of a herniated disc include:

 - Electric Shock Pain